 When you take out a term policy, you choose a payout amount (otherwise known as a death benefit) and pay a monthly premium.
 In most cases, both the premium and the benefit remain unchanged during the term of the policy.
 Its usually fairly inexpensive because most people dont ever use it.
 They live longer than their policys coverage period and, with a paid-off home and children living on their own, may no longer need the security.

-Unless, that is, you live longer than your insurance company expected you to.
+Unless that is, you live longer than your insurance company expected you to.
 Even permanent policies have limits, in the form of life insurance maturity dates.
-Ideally, maturation will occur long after you die, but people are living much longer on average than they used to and their insurance companies are cancelling their policies once a person turns 100.
+Ideally, maturation will occur long after you die, but people are living much longer on average than they used to and their insurance companies are canceling their policies once a person turns 100.